williamsdevaccount/plugin-scaffold/README.md

-Save time and headaches, and create a more easily maintainable [enqueuer](http://github.com/enqueuer-land/enqueuer) plugins
+Save time and headaches, and create a more easily maintainable [enqueuer](http://github.com/enqueuer-land/enqueuer) plugins This canonical version can serve as a reference, or a starting point all on its own.

-### Quick Start

 #### Get it
-Clone this `git clone http://github.com/enqueuer-land/plugin-scaffold` or download as zip file.
+Clone this `$ git clone http://github.com/enqueuer-land/plugin-scaffold` or download as zip file.

 #### Rename it
 Give it a meaningful name.
 Such as: